2009–10 NBL season

 The 2009–10 NBL season was the 32nd season of competition since its establishment in 1979.
 A total of eight teams contested the league.
 The 48-minute game switched to a 40-minute game.

 Preseason

-Pre-season training began for a majority of clubs during the last week of July.
+Pre-season training began during the last week of July.
 A pre-season tourney, dubbed the NBL Top End Challenge, involving all eight sides was contested during August in Darwin, Northern Territory.

 NBL Top End Challenge

 Wollongong Hawks win Top End Challenge.

 Regular season

 The 2009–10 regular season took place over 20 rounds between 24 September 2009 and 14 February 2010.